How to update your driver’s license when you move to a new state

 If you are moving but stay within the same state, things are often a little easier.
 In this case, you may be able to update your driver’s license through your DMV’s online website.
 However, it’s not a guarantee and you may still have to visit a physical location.
 Even though this move is in-state, you will still need to update your auto insurance and information with the DMV.

 If you’re moving between states, it’s essential to update your license as soon as possible.
 In general, your license needs to be issued from the state that you live in.
-Once your new address is confirmed, it’s a good idea to go ahead and update both your license and your insurance.
+Once your new address is confirmed, it’s a good idea to go ahead and update your license.
 Many states offer a grace period of between 10 and 60 days.

 How do I get a new driver’s license?